-In connection with the original issuance of the Bonds, the University entered into an Interest Rate Swap Agreement (the "Swap Agreement") with each of Bank of New York Mellon and Allied Irish Bank (the "Initial Providers") in connection with the issuance of the Bonds.
-The Swap Agreement reduced the risk of interest rate changes with respect to the Bonds during the term of the agreement.
-In connection with the First Conversion, the University assigned the Swap Agreement from the Initial Providers to Wells Fargo Bank, N.A.
+In connection with the original issuance of the Bonds, the University entered into an Interest Rate Swap Agreement (the "Swap Agreement"), which currently is with Wells Fargo Bank, N.A.
+The Swap Agreement reduces the risk of interest rate changes with respect to the Bonds during the term of the agreement.
 The scheduled termination of the Swap Agreement is the same date as the final maturity of the Bonds, June 1, 2039.

-Under the new Interest Rate Swap Agreement dated September 25, 2019, the University will pay Wells Fargo Bank, N.A., a fixed interest rate of 4.004% per annum, and Wells Fargo Bank, N.A. will pay the University a variable interest rate equal to 70% of one-month LIBOR.
+Under the Interest Rate Swap Agreement, the University pays Wells Fargo Bank, N.A., a fixed interest rate of 4.004% per annum, and Wells Fargo Bank, N.A. pays the University a variable interest rate equal to 70% of one-month LIBOR.
 The notional amount will be adjusted as the principal is reduced to equal the outstanding principal amount of the Bonds.
 The University does not enter into derivative instruments for any purpose other than cash flow hedging purposes and does not speculate for investment purposes using derivative instruments.
 Changes in the fair value of the swap agreement are reported as unrealized gains (assets) or losses (liabilities) on the interest rate swap related to bonds in the accompanying consolidated statement of activities and changes in net assets.
-At June 30, 2019, a liability of \$22,856,096 is included in liabilities with respect to the Swap Agreement.
-The change in the fair value of the Swap Agreement from July 1, 2018 through June 30, 2019, was \$5,628,474 and is included as the differential in fair value of swap agreement in the accompanying consolidated statement of activities and changes in net assets.
+At June 30, 2020, a liability of \$30,707,338 is included in liabilities with respect to the Swap Agreement.
+The change in the fair value of the Swap Agreement from July 1, 2019 through June 30, 2020, was \$7,851,242 and is included as the differential in fair value of swap agreement in the accompanying consolidated statement of activities and changes in net assets.